wp-plugins/podlove-podcasting-plugin-for-wordpress/doc/template_ref.md

   - 'recordingDate' - Order by recording date.
   - 'title' - Order by title.
   - 'slug' - Order by episode slug.
+ - 'limit' - Limit the number of returned episodes.

 **Examples**